caltechlibrary/dataset/how-to/getting-started-with-dataset.md

 2. **frame** will also let you read back a frame
 3. **frames** will list the frames defined in the collection
 4. **frame-labels** will let you replace the labels values for all columns in a frame
-5. **frame-types** will let you replace the type values for all columns in a frame
 6. **delete-frame** will remove the frame from the collection